pyeventsourcing/eventsourcing/README.md

 ```

 The aggregate events can be used to reconstruct the state of the aggregate.
-An application's `repository.get()` method reconstructs aggregates from
+An application repository method `repository.get()` reconstructs aggregates
-stored events in this way.
+from stored events in this way.

 ```python